 In 1996, Lov Grover from Bell Labs invented the quantum search algorithm which yields a quadratic “speed-up” compared to its classical counterpart.
 A year later the first NMR model for quantum computation was proposed, based on nuclear magnetic resonance techniques.
 This technique was realized in 1998 with a 2-qubit register, and was scaled up to 7 qubits in the Los Alamos National Lab in 2000.

 Starting from 2000 the field saw a tremendous growth.
 New paradigms of quantum algorithms have appeared, such as adiabatic algorithms, measurement-based algorithms, and topological-quantum-field-theory-based algorithms, as well as new physical models for realizing a large scale quantum computer with cold ion traps, quantum optics (using photons and optical cavity), condensed matter systems and solid state physics (meanwhile, the first NMR model had turned out to be a dead-end with respect to scaling; see DiVicenzo 2000).
 The basic questions, however, remain open even today: (1) theoretically, can quantum algorithms efficiently solve classically intractable problems?
-(2) operationally, can we actually realize a large scale quantum computer to run these algorithms?
+(2) operationally, can we actually realize a large scale quantum computer to run these algorithms?2.
+Basics

 In this section we will review the basic paradigm for quantum algorithms, namely the quantum circuit model, which is composed of the basic quantum units of information (qubits) and the basic logical manipulations thereof (quantum gates).